CyberGeekPk/Configuring-Windows-Firewall-with-Advanced-Security/README.md

 ## Typical use cases with Windows Firewall Advanced Security options

-The first exercise is based in the consumer-friendly version of Windows Defender Firewall – a simplified interface ideal for a single device in a home setting.
-In this exercise, we will look at Windows Defender Firewall with Advanced Security.
-This advanced view provides more in-depth options for configuration.
+In these scenarios, we will look at Windows Defender Firewall with Advanced Security.
+This advanced view provides in-depth options for configuration.
 All Windows Firewall rules, and their details, are stored here, allowing you to edit configurations for each rule or exception.

 ### Scenario 1 - Block Remote Desktop on the Public Network Using Windows Firewall (Inbound Rules)